 Artists such as Branford Marsalis epitomize the growth mindset.
 Compared to them, people with fixed mindsets make for stark contrasts.

-For example, check out this 1-minute video of Mr. Marsalis speaking about his students.
+For example, check out this 1-minute video from 2008 of Mr. Marsalis speaking about his students.
 He claims that they only want to be told “how good they are and how talented they are” and that most of them “aren’t really willing to work.”
 (Note: Mr. Marsalis uses some pungent language, so I’m not embedding the video here.)